 Science teaching at Wrenbury focuses on maintaining curiosity.
 We do this by giving children every opportunity to work practically whilst exploring specific disciplines of Biology, Chemistry and Physics.
 In every series of lessons, we aim to give children opportunities to work scientifically using fair testing, pattern-seeking, observation and measurement over time, classification or identification.
 Written work is used only where scientifically beneficial and may be recorded in cohort/Base Science evidence books or a child's Learning Journey book.

 Science is linked to Learning Journey topics where possible.
-However, where links might be considered tenuous, it will be taught as a discrete subject.
 Where work is cross curricular, children may experience Science through:

 Enquiry based research

 Use of data -- statistics, graphs, pictures and photographs